On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Benchmarking MGT Detectors

 Specifically, we only choose the representative detectors of different kinds, i.e., LL, RankGLTR, FastDetectGPT, Binoculars in metric-based detectors, and DistillBert, RoBERTa in supervised model-based detectors.
 We report the results using F1 score and the training hyperparameters are shown in \Cref{sec-app:hyperparameter}.

 \mypara{Transferring in Binary Classification Task} The domain transferring performance in binary tasks across different domains and LLMs is summarized in \Cref{tab:binary-transfer-domain} and \Cref{tab:binary-transfer-LLM}, respectively.
 We observe that, regarding domain transferring, zero-shot metric-based detectors exhibit limited robustness in domain adaptation.
 The threshold values for distinguishing between MGT and HWT vary significantly across domains, making consistent performance difficult to achieve.
-Interestingly, we find that the optimal threshold derived from the training data of one domain often performs competitively in others.
-Additionally, supervised model-based detectors demonstrate promising domain adaptation capabilities, maintaining high performance across different domains.
-This robustness underscores their potential for broad applications.

 Regarding LLM transferring, fine-grained results for each domain are detailed in \Cref{sec-app:transfer}, and the average performance is reported in \Cref{tab:binary-transfer-LLM}.
 Zero-shot metric-based detectors struggle notably when predicting results for texts generated by the GPT family of LLMs, highlighting a specific area for improvement.
-While supervised model-based detectors continue to lead overall, domain adaptation across different LLMs is a more challenging task. similarly, we conduct the ablation study for two important factors in metric-based detectors, and the results are shown in \Cref{sec-app:transfer}.
+While supervised model-based detectors continue to lead overall, domain adaptation across different LLMs is a more challenging task.
+Similarly, we conduct the ablation study for two important factors in metric-based detectors, and the results are shown in \Cref{sec-app:transfer}.

 \mypara{Transferring in Attribution Task} The domain transferring performance in attribution tasks across different domains is summarized in \Cref{tab:transfer-attribution}.
 We have several observations.
 First, the metric-based detectors still perform poorly, while the model-based detectors show acceptable performance.
 Second, the supervised model-based detectors show worse transferability than binary classification tasks.
 Since attribution tasks require the representations to capture more sophisticated features, it is harder for detectors to generate embeddings for transferring.